-Computing manufacturing plans for pre-designed 3-di- 20 mensional (3D) objects is at the frontier in artificial intelligence (AI).
+Computing manufacturing plans for pre-designed 3-dimensional (3D) objects is at the frontier in artificial intelli- 20 gence (AI).
 Different types of manufacturing technologies are available for manufacturing complex 3D structures.
-Specifically, additive manufacturing technology can be used layered fashion, e.g., adding material by a 3D printer.
-Subtractive manufacturing technology can also be used to fabricate 3D objects by removing material, e.g., by using an acid bath.
-Some manufacturing technologies leverage the advantages of additive and subtractive manufacturing by combining the two for fabricating the pre-designed object.
-However, performing additive and subtractive manufacturing separately, e.g., by separate machines, may result in additional post-processing operations before transitioning from one manufacturing technology to another.
-Such addi- 35 tional post-processing can result in increased time-to-market and can also increase the cost of manufacturing the object.
+Specifically, additive manufacturing technology can be used to manufacture complex 3D objects by adding materials in a layered fashion, e.g., adding material by a 3D printer.
+25 Subtractive manufacturing technology can also be used to manufacture 3D objects by removing material, e.g., by cutting, drilling, grinding, and boring a block of material to a desired form within a specified tolerance.
+Some manufacturing technologies leverage the advantages of additive and 30 subtractive manufacturing by combining the two for fabricating the 3D object.
+However, performing additive and subtractive manufacturing separately, e.g., by separate machines, may result in additional post-processing operations before transitioning from one manufacturing technol- 35 ogy to another.
+Such additional post-processing can result in increased time-to-market and can also increase the cost of manufacturing the 3D object.

-With the advancement in manufacturing technologies, new systems are capable of combining additive and subtractive manufacturing techniques in a single machine to 40 perform a hybrid-manufacturing process.
+With the advancement in manufacturing technologies, new systems are capable of combining additive and sub- 40 tractive manufacturing techniques in a single machine to perform a hybrid-manufacturing process.
 Current hybridmanufacturing approaches typically first complete additive manufacturing steps followed by subtractive manufacturing steps.
-However, a hybrid-manufacturing process faces some challenges with respect to planning different manufacturing 45 steps for manufacturing the physical object in a cost-effective and efficient way.
+However, a hybrid-manufacturing process faces some 45 challenges with respect to planning different manufacturing steps for fabricating the physical 3D object in a costeffective and efficient way.